prateekagr21/Classification-of-pets/README.md

 # Now, for the Prediction part :
 - Read an image from the test dataset
-- And predicted it using the value of Array,
+- And predicted it using the value of Array.
-- In which the classification was distinguished using the positive and negative value of the resulted array.
+- And the classification was distinguished using the positive and negative value of the resulted array.

 ## And did the prediction again,
 ## _Model did right for the both time and hence, it works <br> And can be used for further classification regarding dog-cat images._